Virtually

 The purpose behind this

-was not the conventional one of idolizing variety or newness for its own sake.
+was not the conventional one of idolizing variety or novelty in art for its own sake.
 Rather,

 the point was to study, learn from, and build upon time-tested means for magnifying